-The following images indicate the location of the solid-state drive/Intel Optane and provide a visual representation of the installation procedure.
+The following images indicate the location of the solid-state drive/Intel Optane and provides a visual representation of the installation procedure.

 - 1. Align the notch on the solid-state drive/Intel Optane with the tab on the M.2 card slot. - 2.
 Slide the solid-state drive/Intel Optane into the M.2 card slot on the system board. - 3.
-Replace the screw (M2x3) that secures the solid-state drive/Intel Optane to the system board.
+Replace the screw (M2x3) that secures the solid-state drive/Intel Optane to the system board. - NOTE: Enable the Intel Optane after you replace it.
+For more information about enabling the Intel Optane, see Enabling Intel Optane.